menu

 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.

-In the neighborhood, 36.7% of the working population is employed in executive, management, and professional occupations.
-The second most important occupational group in this neighborhood is manufacturing and laborer occupations, with 28.3% of the residents employed.
-Other residents here are employed in clerical, assistant, and tech support occupations (24.4%), and 14.7% in government jobs, whether they are in local, state, or federal positions.
+In the neighborhood, 35.5% of the working population is employed in executive, management, and professional occupations.
+The second most important occupational group in this neighborhood is manufacturing and laborer occupations, with 25.3% of the residents employed.
+Other residents here are employed in clerical, assistant, and tech support occupations (22.8%), and 16.2% in sales and service jobs, from major sales accounts, to working in fast food restaurants.

 Languages